czhc/securityhub-remediations/README.md

 However, this workshop is not intended to to provide a complete introduction to writing polices for Cloud Custodian, for that please refer to the [Getting Started documentation](https://cloudcustodian.io/docs/aws/gettingstarted.html) or alternatively the [introductory presentation on Cloud Custodian](https://www.socallinuxexpo.org/sites/default/files/presentations/CloudCustodian%40Scale17x.pdf)

+Your feedback is highly desired, please [submit a new issue](https://github.com/FireballDWF/securityhub-remediations/issues/new) if you run into any problems, even if you figure it out yourself, please report the problem so we can attempt to make this workshop as error proof as possible.

 * Level: Intermediate
 * Duration: 1:00 - 2:00 hours